loopbackio/loopback-next/docs/site/tutorials/core/5-extension-point-extension.md

 promotes loose coupling and offers great extensibility.

-We'll use the following scenario to walk through the important steps to organize the `greet` service that allows extensible languages - each of them being supported by a `Greeter` extension.
+We'll use the following scenario to walk through the important steps to organize the `GreetingService` that allows extensible languages - each of them being supported by a `Greeter` extension.

 ![greeters](../../imgs/tutorials/core/greeters.png)